gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 ```

 # Constructor and Destructor
-- It is a special function that is invoked automatically at the time of object creation
+- It is a  non-static special function that is invoked automatically at the time of object creation
 - Name of the constructor should be same as the class name
 - It doesn't have any return type
 - It is used to initialize the value